sanity-io/language-filter/README.md

 Make sure to select the main branch and check "Release new version".

 Semantic release will only release on configured branches, so it is safe to run release on any branch.

+Note: main branch is configured to release a studio-v3 tagged version of the plugin.
+To make semantic-release happy, the branch "semver-main-placeholder" is regarded as the non-prerelease branch, but it is unused.
+The v2 version lives in the sanity mono-repo.